D-E-F-E-A-T/blacklab/README.md

 [KVM] hypervisor to supplement my hands-on labs for information security.

-I don't have powerful hardware at disposal so I decide to reuse my old laptop for this purpose.Therefore I intend to maintain this post up-to-date whenever there's a hardware change/upgrade.
+I don't have powerful hardware at disposal so I decide to reuse my old laptop for this purpose.Therefore I intend to maintain this repo up-to-date whenever there's a hardware change/upgrade.

 Homelab Overview